-- You will begin therapy 1-2 days after surgery. - Therapy will guide you on the transition from a walker to a cane around the 2-week mark. - Therapy will be 2- 3 times a week for at least 4 weeks. - It is recommended to take your pain medicine at least 45 minutes prior to physical therapy appointments.
-Do not drive while on pain medication. - Walk every 2 hours while awake, continue to increase the distance that you walk as you heal.
-Continue home exercise programs twice daily for 6 weeks.
+- Typically, you will begin physical therapy the day after discharge. - Therapy will guide you on the transition from a walker to a cane around the 2-week mark. - Therapy will be 2- 3 times a week for at least 4-6 weeks. - It is recommended to take your pain medicine at least 45 minutes prior to physical therapy appointments.
+Do not drive while on pain medication - you will need a driver initially. - Walk every 2 hours while awake and continue to increase the distance that you walk as you heal.
+Continue home exercise programs twice daily for 6 weeks or as instructed.